Python Code Does Not Have to Be Slow!

 Imagine dropping run times down by 25%, 50% or more.

-This is possible right now with a little-known Python class that offers super-easy-to-use process-based concurrency (and is already installed on your system).
+This is possible right now with a lesser-known Python class that offers super-easy-to-use process-based concurrency (and is already installed on your system).

 Python is a joy to use, but getting Python code to run fast is challenging.